stxmempool/stxmempool/README.md

 ## Operating System

-This repo was adapted on a M1 Macbook Pro.
-We suggest using a Lunux or Mac OS.
+This repo was developed on a M1 Macbook Pro.
+We suggest using Linux or Mac OS.
 However, there are limitations with M1 chips, see below.

 ### Running a fully independant instance